typelevel/scalacheck/doc/UserGuide.md

-If the generator for a type is restricting the range of valid values by construction or using `Gen.suchThat`, the values that fail tests can still be shrunk without checking the condition.
+If the generator for a type is restricting the range of valid values by construction or using `Gen.suchThat`, the values that fail tests can still be shrunk without checking the condition, and then ultimately be reported as failing even though they do not satisfy it.
 To avoid that, use `Shrink.suchThat` with the condition to be maintained:

 ```scala